JuanCBM99/herdr/docs/reference/herdr-package.md

-# Animal_GEI_LU: Package for Animal Greenhouse Gas Emissions and Land Use
+# herdr: Package for Animal Greenhouse Gas Emissions and Land Use

 This package provides tools for calculating and analyzing greenhouse gas emissions and land use metrics for animal systems.